perechen/seetrees/README.md

 # seetrees

 Package that extends some `stylo` capabilities and enhances interpretation of (unsupervised clustering) analysis.
+Includes few convenience functions for teaching and demonstration purposes.

 ## Installation